International and EU, EEA and Swiss Nationals

 *A CAS number is a unique personal number that confirms that the School is prepared to sponsor you.

-The Points-Based System will include immigration routes for students, as well as highly skilled workers, skilled workers and a range of other specialist work routes including routes for global leaders in their field and innovators.
+The Points-Based System includes immigration routes for students, as well as highly skilled workers, skilled workers and a range of other specialist work routes including routes for global leaders in their field and innovators.

 You can apply for a Student visa here https://www.gov.uk/student-visa.